bmc/ebook/README.md

 6. A paragraph that starts with `{|}` followed by at least one space is centered.

+Note, too, that Pandoc automatically converts your quotation marks into smart quotes, triple dots (`...`) into an ellipsis, and two dashes (`--`) into an em-dash.

 (The filter is written in Python, using the [Panflute](http://scorreia.com/software/panflute/) package.)